Why you need display gamma correction – even for smart displays

-Curiously, we’ll start from human biology.
-More precisely, the eyes.
+Curiously enough, we’ll start with human biology.
+To be exact, the eyes.

 The human eye is a complicated organ.
-For the purpose of this article, it would be worthwhile to know some facts about how it comprehends information.
-A good example of this is the fact that our eyes are not very sensitive to changes in the light color areas, but they can very easily spot changes in dark environment.
-It is a trick of evolution that shaped during thousands of years.
+It’s worthwhile to know some facts about how the eye processes information.
+Evolution shaped the modern human eye for thousands of years.
+There are lots of tricks to achieve the best possible effect.
+A good example is the fact that our eyes are not very sensitive to changes in the light color areas, but can very easily spot changes in a dark environment.

-The difference of light energy emission between the steps (bars) changes constantly from the left to the right.
+The difference in light energy emission between the steps (bars) changes constantly from the left to the right.

 Does the second image appear more even?